i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 No changes.
 The leases are sent with 8-byte timestamps, even if the returned leaseset will be a LS2 with 4-byte timestamps.
+Note that the response may be a Create Leaseset or Create Leaseset2 Message.